 And what a coast, what a beach.
 Firm, golden sand is perfect, easy walking and we fanned out for some serious nattering.

-But it was a long day.
-Tracy – who booked all the accommodation between Warkworth and Berwick – struggled to find B&B’s with both a single and double room available over a weekend and for one night only.
-My original plan had been to walk only as far as Craster today but, unable to find anything suitable there, we would press on to Embleton – an impressive 19 mile first day for my friends.
+But today would be a long day.
+Tracy – who booked all the accommodation between Warkworth and Berwick – struggled to find B&B’s with two rooms available, over a weekend and for one night only.
+My original plan had been to walk only as far as Craster today but, unable to find anything suitable there, we would have to press on to Embleton – an impressive 19-mile first day for my friends.
 At day’s end, Jonquil would be whisked away from our interminable chatting by her Dad.

 Shortly after setting out, we approached pretty Alnmouth and detoured around the mouth of the River Aln to enter the town from the west.
 We paused for breath, had a very quick look about and headed out to rejoin the coastal path.